simonprickett/simonprickett.github.io/_posts/2020-07-26-making-a-single-button-keyboard.md

   * Lines 18 and 19 in the `setup` function associate the debouncer with pin 0 (the one that's soldered to the arcade button) and configure its sensitivity.
   * Line 25 at the top of the `loop` function updates the debouncer to see if the button was pressed.
   * The block beginning at line 42 is executed if the button was pressed:
-    * The Trinket M0's LED is set to show red.
+    * The Trinket's LED is set to show red.
     * The keyboard library presses the Control, Alt, Command (GUI) and F1 keys down.
     * Afer a short delay, the keyboard library releases all of the pressed keys.
     * There's then a short delay to stop the user pressing the button too quickly and accidentally setting it off again.